 - Overall job opportunities for RNs are expected to be excellent and expected to grow much faster than the average.

 - Average earnings range between $47,710 to $69,850

 Source: 2008-2009 Occupational Outlook Handbook

 Teas Nursing Test

-When taking the TEAS V, students will demonstrate reading skills in paragraph comprehension, passage comprehension, and inferences and conclusions.
+When taking the ATI TEAS, students will demonstrate reading skills in paragraph comprehension, passage comprehension, and inferences and conclusions.
 The math section will measure their knowledge of whole numbers, metric conversion, fractions and decimals, algebraic application, percentages, ratio and proportion, and data interpretation.
 Science covers scientific reasoning, life science, chemical science, physical science, human body science, and general science.
 And in the English section, students will tackle punctuation, grammar, sentence structure, contextual words, and spelling.